Sports in Tamil Nadu: Motor racing

-Coimbatore is often referred to as the "Motor sports Capital of India" and the "Backyard of Indian Motorsports".
+Coimbatore is often referred to as the "Motor Sports Capital of India" and the "Backyard of Indian Motorsports".
 S.Karivardhan, spearheaded motor racing, making Coimbatore the country's motor racing hub when he designed and built entry level race cars.
-Before Buddh International Circuit was constructed, the country's only two permanent race ways were the Kari Motor Speedway, Coimbatore and Madras Motor Racing Track, Chennai.
-MRF built is first Formula 3 car in 1997.
+Before the Buddh International Circuit was constructed, the country's only two permanent race ways were the Kari Motor Speedway, Coimbatore and the Madras Motor Racing Track, Chennai.
+MRF built its first Formula 3 car in 1997.
 MRF in collaboration with Maruti established the Formula Maruti racing, a single-seater, open wheel class motorsport racing event for race cars made in India.
-MRF Challenge is a Formula 2000 open-wheel motorsport formula based series organized by Madras Motor Sports Club in association with MRF.
+MRF Challenge is a Formula 2000 open-wheel motorsport formula-based series organized by Madras Motor Sports Club in association with MRF.
 Narain Karthikeyan and Karun Chandhok, the only drivers from to represent India in Formula 1 hail from the state.
-Other prominent racers include Parthiva Sureshwaren, Ashwin Sundar, N. Leelakrishnan, Raj Bharath and Ajith Kumar represented India.
+Other prominent racers include Parthiva Sureshwaren, Ashwin Sundar, N. Leelakrishnan, Raj Bharath and Ajith Kumar.

 Others

-Other popular sports include athletics, soccer, basketball, volleyball, softball and badminton.
+Other popular sports include athletics, Football, basketball, volleyball, softball and badminton.
 Jawaharlal Nehru Stadium, Chennai and Nehru Stadium, Coimbatore are popular multipurpose football and athletics stadiums in the state.
 Notable volleyball players include A. Palaniswamy, G. E. Sridharan.
-Tamil Nadu men's team won the Gol'd in National level competition held in 2011.
+Tamil Nadu men's team won Gold in the national level competition held in 2011.
 Joshna Chinappa and Dipika Pallikal are the notable squash players who won gold at the Commonwealth Games.
 Kutraleeswaran is a notable swimmer, who was the first Indian to cross six channels in a single calendar year.
 Archery, boxing, carrom, shooting, weightlifting, martial arts, snooker, golf, bowling, and squash also feature among sports played.
 Srither won gold at Asian Archery Championship held at Indonesia in November 2009.
-A. Maria Irudayam and Ilavzhagi won world carrom championships.
+A. Maria Irudayam and Ilavzhagi have won world carrom championships.

 Santhi Soundarajan is the first Tamil woman to win a medal at Asian Games.
 Sathish Sivalingam is a commonwealth gold medalist in weightlifting.
 Mariyappan Thangavelu has won the gold medal in the finals of 2016 Summer Paralympic games held in Rio de Janeiro.